UPES M.Tech Admissions 2026

-GATE 2026 Marks Distribution: Indian Institute of Technology Guwahati has released the GATE marks distribution 2026 on the official website, gate2026.iitg.ac.in.
+GATE 2026 Marks Distribution: The Indian Institute of Technology Guwahati has released the GATE marks distribution 2026 on the official website, gate2026.iitg.ac.in.
 Candidates can also check the GATE 2026 Marks Distribution on this page.
-In the GATE 2026 exam, each test paper consists of sixty-five questions, totaling 100 marks.
-The Marks Distribution is as follows: General Aptitude, which is common for all papers is of 15 marks.
-The rest of the paper covers the chosen test paper syllabus, which is of 85 marks.
-The authority will conduct the GATE 2026 entrance exam on February 7, 8, 14 and 15, 2026.
+The total marks for most GATE papers (across 15 sections) are 100, divided into 15 marks for General Aptitude (GA), 13 marks for Engineering Mathematics, and 72 marks for the core subject questions.
+The GATE 2026 exam consists of 100 marks, divided into 65 questions, with a General Aptitude section worth 15 marks.
+The remaining 85 marks are for subject-specific content.
+The authority will conduct the GATE entrance exam on February 7, 8, 14 and 15, 2026.

 This Story also Contains